 - Bad taste: A bad taste can be due to disinfectants, minerals, or sulfur.
 Many filters, such as refrigerator and pitcher filters, are designed to improve the taste and odor of water.
 They will also protect against harmful contaminants.

 - Lead: Lead is a serious problem across the United States.
 It finds its way into the water as it flows through pipes.
 Many filters, particularly reverse osmosis models, are very effective at removing lead.

 - Hard water: Water that contains large amounts of minerals is referred to as “hard water”.
 Hard water can leave a residue, block taps, and prevent soap from lathering.
 You can use water softeners to combat this, although these won’t treat bacteria.
 Instead, opt for a filter that removes minerals (8).

 3. How Will It Fit Your Home?

-Bad taste and the fear of lead contamination are compelling reasons to install a water filter.
-Many types of water filters will do this, but it’s essential to choose one that will suit you and your home.
+Bad tastes or smells and the risk of lead contamination are among the leading reasons to install a water filter.
+Many types of water filters will be able to clean your water, but it is essential to choose one that is suitable for you and your home.